exceptionfactory/jagged/README.md

 The `jagged-test` module includes framework tests for [age test vectors](https://github.com/C2SP/CCTV/tree/main/age) defined in the [Community Cryptography Test Vectors](https://github.com/C2SP/CCTV) project.
-The `CommunityCryptographyTest` runs test method for each file in the test data directory.
+The `CommunityCryptographyTest` runs a test method for each file in the test data directory.
 The `FrameworkTest` class exercises binary and armored encryption and decryption methods using supported recipient types.

 # Building